felipenoris/BLPData.jl/docs/src/index.md

 * Julia v1.4 or newer.

-* Windows, Linux or macOS.
+* Windows, Linux, or macOS.

 ## Installation